 If you want to have fun on water and try something new, consider buying a paddle board that will allow you to explore different ways of surfing.
 If you are not a professional surfer, chances are you are not familiar with the types of paddle boards available on the market.
-If that is the case, you should read some online inflatable stand up paddle board reviews and invest in an easy to use, low maintenance inflatable board.
+If that is the case, you should invest in an easy to use, low maintenance inflatable board.
 However, if you want to be serious about this sport, and you want to compare all your options and make a long term investment, you will find our paddle board buying guide to be very helpful.

 How to choose the right shape for your skills